knowrob/knowrob/README.md

 each subject-predicate-object triple has an additional field that restricts the temporal scope in which the statement represented by the triple is true.
-A configurable backend is used to store and retrieve temporalized triples -- as a falback implementation, KnowRob provides a simple MongoDB implementation of a temporalized triple store.
+A configurable knowledgeGraph is used to store and retrieve temporalized triples -- as a falback implementation, KnowRob provides a simple MongoDB implementation of a temporalized triple store.